To extend learners’ knowledge and experience of the western culture as well as opportunities for personal and intellectual development.

 As different types of written texts have different purposes and are intended for different audiences, subject teachers have selected and plan for a coverage of various text types in both reading and writing in each level accordingly.

-A full time Native-speaking English Teacher (NET) and a part-time English Language Teaching Assistant (ELTA) are deployed.
-The two native teachers are responsible for holding task-based reading activities which provide purposes and contexts for reading.
+A full time Native-speaking English Teacher (NET) is deployed.
+The native teacher is responsible for holding task-based reading activities which provide purposes and contexts for reading.
 Local subject teachers then focus on the intensive reading skills such as skimming for the gist, locating specific information, and making inferences in various text types.